SPIN 1038: Schedule

+The station's current schedule can be found here.

 Sister services

-A sister station, SPIN South West, launched on 23 July 2007 in Limerick, Kerry, Clare, Tipperary and south-west Laois.
+A sister station, SPIN South West, launched on 23 July 2007 in counties Limerick, Kerry, Clare, Tipperary and south-west Laois.
 The station is run from Raheen, Limerick and it is similar in format to SPIN 1038 but is independently managed and run.
 SPIN South West can be picked up in most of the province of Munster, meaning it has a potential listenership of over a million people.